TimMangan/App-Info/docs/Windows/ProjectLibre/InstallConfigure.md

 The EXE installer may be silently installed:
  * For example: '/SP- /SILENT /SURPRESSMSGBOXES /ACCEPTEULA=1'

 The application may be configured via registry.
 The app uses HKCU\Software\JavaSoft.
-Here is an example .get file
+Here is an example .reg file

 ```reg
 Windows Registry Editor Version 5.00